1Hive/token-request-app/docs/techincal-guide.md

 ## Creating a Token Request

-When a user creates a new token request they can choose the deposit token, the amount of that token they want to deposit, and how much of they DAO's native token they'd like to request in exchange.
-The deposit token must be an address in the `acceptedDepositTokens` array.
-The user must have less than `MAX_ADDRESS_TOKEN_REQUEST_IDS` open token requests.
+When a user creates a new token request they can choose the deposit token, the amount of tokens they want to deposit, and how much of the DAO's native token they'd like to request in exchange.

-> note: the user can deposit as many tokens as they want.
-A user can also request as many of the DAO's native token as they want. `MAX_ACCEPTED_DEPOSIT_TOKENS` is a parameter that controls the maximum amount of tokens the DAO can accept for requests, not the amount of tokens a user can deposit or request.
+> Note: The user can deposit an unlimited amount of tokens.
+A user can also request as many of the DAO's native token as they want. `MAX_ACCEPTED_DEPOSIT_TOKENS` is a parameter that controls the maximum amount of tokens the DAO can accept as deposit for requests, not the amount of tokens a user can deposit or request.

 ```
 /**
-* @notice Create a token request depositing `@tokenAmount(_depositToken, _depositAmount, true, _depositToken.decimals(): uint256)` in exchange for `@tokenAmount(self.getToken(): address, _requestAmount, true, 18)`
+* @notice Create a token request depositing `@tokenAmount(_depositToken, _depositAmount, true, 18)` in exchange for `@tokenAmount(self.getToken(): address, _requestAmount, true, 18)`
-* @dev Note the above radspec string seems to need to be on a single line.
-When split compile errors occur.
 * @param _depositToken Address of the token being deposited
 * @param _depositAmount Amount of the token being deposited
 * @param _requestAmount Amount of the token being requested
+* @param _reference String detailing request reason
 */
-function createTokenRequest(address _depositToken, uint256 _depositAmount, uint256 _requestAmount)
+function createTokenRequest(address _depositToken, uint256 _depositAmount, uint256 _requestAmount, string _reference)
 external
 payable
 returns (uint256)
 {
 		// require that the deposit token is accepted by the DAO
 		require(acceptedDepositTokens.contains(_depositToken), ERROR_TOKEN_NOT_ACCEPTED);
-		// require that the user has less than the maximum amount of token requests open
-		require(addressesTokenRequestIds[msg.sender].length < MAX_ADDRESS_TOKEN_REQUEST_IDS, ERROR_TOO_MANY_TOKEN_REQUESTS);
-		// require that the user is depositing a non-zero amount of tokens
-		require(_depositAmount > 0, ERROR_NO_AMOUNT);

 		// logic to accept ETH or an ERC-20 token
 		if (_depositToken == ETH) {